Esshahn/pyscraper/README.md

 ## 1.01

+- checking for more CSS tags on Amazon's product website
 - sender and recipient emails can now be different
 - you can specify a different email for each product search